Defining Your Application Baseline

 Using the Application List View for Adding or Deleting

 Use the Application List View accessible from the left hand Application menu option.
 This will take you to a list of all Application Base Versions and Application Versions to which you have access.
-There is a row for every Environment to which the Application Base Version or Application Version has been deployed.
-For this reason, there will be multiple entries for the same Application if it has been deployed to multiple Environments.
+There is a row for every Environment to which the Application Base Version or Application Version has been assigned.
+For this reason, there will be multiple entries for the same Application for every update.

 The list view is organized on the following columns: